thenadz/document-gallery/README.txt

     return $temp_file;
 }`

+**Filter Inclusion of Default Document Gallery CSS**

+If you wish to completely replace Document Gallery styling with your own CSS, you can prevent any any CSS being loaded by returning false in `dg_use_default_gallery_style` filter, like so:
+`add_filter('dg_use_default_gallery_style', '__return_false');`

+*NOTE: By design, this will **NOT** disable inclusion of any custom CSS set at `Dashboard -> Settings -> Document Gallery`*

 == Frequently Asked Questions ==

+= Q: Ghostscript is installed on my server, but it's not working! =

+A: Document Gallery does a pretty good job of detecting where Ghostscript is installed, but on some installs it may need a little help.
+To check whether this is the case, navigate to `Dashboard -> Settings -> Document Gallery` and see if there is a notice next to the Ghostscript checkbox indicating that your server is not properly configured.
+If that notice does exist, the next step is to go to the `Advanced` tab on that same page and see if the Ghostscript path is set.
+If it is not, you'll need to manually fill it with the location for your Ghostscript install (eg: `/usr/local/bin/gs`).
+Once that change is saved, the Ghostscript checkbox should be enabled on the first tab.

+= Q: Why are all of my document icons in a single column? =

+A: Assuming that you do not have the `columns` attribute set to 1, the likely cause of this behavior is that descriptions are enabled.
+To fix this, simply use `[dg descriptions=false]`.

 = Q: Why is [insert thumbnail generation method] enabled on one of my WordPress installs, but not on another one? =